mintere/mega-cache-node/README.md

 An in-memory cache designed to mimick LRU but with O(1) reads and writes.

+The first priority of this cache method is to ensure memory usage stays below a configurable maximum.

 The cache contains three bins, a `protectedBin`, `writableBin`, and `frozenBin`.
 Each is a [`MegaHash`][megahash] which stores large blobs outside of V8's heap.